Our Policies & Procedures

 home for 24 hours from their first dose of antibiotics.

 - If your tamaiti has had any medication (including Pamol) prior to attending our Centre in the

 morning, please make sure our kaiako are aware of this.

 Vomiting and Diarrhoea:

-- If this occurs to a child whilst the child is attending the centre, the parent/caregiver will be contacted, and requested to pick up their child within one hour.
+parent/caregiver will be contacted, and requested to pick them up within one hour.